+44(0)1633 276003 [email protected]

 This comes on top of the GADWP fiasco earlier this year, too.
 In that, ExactMetrics changed the nature of their popular plugin without warning, through an “update”.

 Version 6 of the “Google Analytics Dashboard for WP” plugin was “redesigned from the ground up”.
 However, it removed some popular core features and started charging for others.
-The plugin got hundreds of one-star reviews overnight, as many switched to solutions that had not abused their trust.
+That earned the plugin hundreds of one-star reviews overnight, as many switched to solutions that had not abused their trust.

 Then there are the inevitable conflicts.
 With hundreds of thousands of optional WordPress components, it is impossible to test every combination.
 Some plugins rely on others that may need to be updated first.
 Others just don’t play well together.
 On top of that, professional WordPress development sometimes involves bespoke coding.
-Whilst testing that code with any current plugins is part of the job, it simply can’t be guaranteed to work with all future versions of those plugins.
+Whilst testing that code with popular current plugins is part of that task, it simply can’t be guaranteed to work with future versions of those, or other, plugins.

 However, it isn’t just WordPress that needs ongoing maintenance.